kyihtooag/agent_bob/README.md

 Now you can visit [`localhost:4000`](http://localhost:4000) from your browser.

 ### Setup Webhook
 Bob uses webhook to interacting with facebook chatbot.
-We have to add our webhook endpoint URL with is [`http://localhost:4000/api/fb_webhook`](http://localhost:4000/api/fb_webhook) to the facebook APP.
-But the facebook app only allowd a secure callback URL (https).
+We have to add our webhook endpoint URL which is [`http://localhost:4000/api/fb_webhook`](http://localhost:4000/api/fb_webhook) to the facebook APP.
+But the facebook only allowd a secure callback URL (https) for webhook.
 For this case, here I use [`Ngrok`](https://ngrok.com/) to get secure URL.

   * Run `ngrok http 4000` and get the secure URL for base endpoint.
   * Add the webhook callback URL, `<ngrok_generated_URl>/api/fb_webhook` and the verify token that we generated earlier.